Baggage Shipping to Taiwan

 The following items will be accepted but are sent at your risk and are not included under complimentary cover:

 - Electrical Items, including but not limited to; Tablets, Cell Phones, Computers, Hi-Fis, TVs.

 - Any other non standard excess baggage items.

 If you choose to send any of the above please ensure you package the item appropriately, for example a TV inside a suitcase is not appropriate.

 There is plenty to see and do in Taiwan, especially in the capital city, Taipei.
-These include Chiang Kai-Shek Memorial Hall – a tomb and shrine to Taipei’s most well-known leader – the National Palace Museum, Taipei 101 – the world’s tallest building until only very recently - , and Taipei’s Night Market (Snake Alley), which sells all sorts of weird and wonderful things, such as pickled pythons!
+These include the National Palace Museum, Chiang Kai-Shek Memorial Hall, which is a tomb and shrine to Taipei’s most well-known leader, Taipei 101 – the world’s tallest building until only very recently, and Taipei’s Night Market (Snake Alley), which sells all sorts of weird and wonderful things, such as pickled pythons!
 Taipei abounds with opportunities for shopaholics to spend their cash.